CompatCircuit/multi-party-zkvm-artifacts/README.md

 The main contribution of the paper, which includes the source code for both CompatCircuit and Multi-Party Privacy-Preserving zkVM.

+Refer to `<CompatCircuit>/Experiments/scripts/README.md` for detailed instructions on experiments.

+Refer to `<CompatCircuit>/Experiments/draw/` for scripts analyzing data and drawing figures.

 ## collaborative-zksnark-mod

 Modified `collaborative-zksnark`.